tklebel/data-sharing-policies/analysis/02-analyse-funding-intervention.md

 This is very interesting.
 The incentive for sharing data has a substantial influence on whether agents share data or not.
 With no incentive, only about 25% of groups share data (which is still high?
 They "should not" share data, given that it is costly?).
-However, once incentives are higher than 0.2, differences are not strong any more in how many groups share (between 62 and 75% of teams).
+With moderate incentives (0.2 and 0.4) sharing is higher (up to about 50%).
+Strinkingly, between those two cases there is not much difference in terms of % of teams sharing, and the Gini of total resources in the long run.
+In the short run, higher incentives lead to higher sharing and lower inequality, but this aligns later on.

+For even higher settings of incentives, sharing reaches high levels, up to 75%, with much lower inequality in total resources.

+I now assume that the 25%/75% border is just a result of how the study was set up in terms of agent behaviour.

-However, there is a substanial effect on the Gini.
-Stronger incentives lead to more equitable resource distributions.
-Why is that?
+One key question is why stronger incentives to share data lead to more equitable resource distributions.
 Presumably there is more
 mixing: some groups are successful with, and some without sharing data, and this changes.
-When there is no incentive, than there is probably more path dependency in funding.
+When there is no incentive, there is more path dependency in funding.

+The overall setup is still not representative of what I would perceive as "true" agent behaviour: If there was an incentive, agents would know it and potentially adapt.
+From ON-MERRIT and the literature, we assume this is easier for high-resource actors.
+This type of interaction is precluded from our model.

+Here, data sharing is more an alternative strategy to success: if sharing is rewarded, teams with lower resources (= prestige and publication track record) have equal chances of getting funding simply by starting to share data.

 # Interact funded share and funding incentive